Gonzalo Paz Pardo

 with Mariacristina De Nardi, Giulio Fella: w24326

-Earnings dynamics are much richer than typically assumed in macro models with heterogenous agents.
+Earnings dynamics are much richer than typically assumed in macro models with heterogeneous agents.
 This holds for individual-pre-tax and household-post-tax earnings and across administrative (Social Security Administration) and survey (Panel Study of Income Dynamics) data.
-We study the implications of two household-post-tax earnings processes in a standard life-cycle model: the canonical earnings process (that includes a persistent and a transitory shock) and a rich earnings dynamics process (that allows for age-dependence of moments, non-normality, and nonlinearity in previous earnings and age).
-Allowing for richer earnings dynamics implies a substantially better fit of the evolution of the cross-sectional consumption inequality over the life cycle and of the individual-level degree of co...
+We estimate two alternative processes for household after-tax earnings and study their implications using a standard life-cycle model.
+Both processes feature a persistent and a transitory component, but while the first one is the canonical linear process with stationary shocks, the second one has substantially richer earnings dynamics, allowing for age-dependence of moments, non-normality, and nonlinearity in previous earnings and age.
+Allowing for richer earnings dynamics implies a substantially better fit of the evolu...

 |January 2016||The Implications of Richer Earnings Dynamics for Consumption and Wealth|